14 Reference Questions to Ask a Tenant’s Previous Landlord

 12. Did [Applicant] Give You Proper Notice Before Vacating?

-Vacancies are among your highest costs with how expensive rent is becoming.
-A tenant who doesn’t let you know they’re leaving leads to an unexpected vacancy and costs you weren’t planning on.
+Vacancies are among your highest costs, given how expensive rent is becoming.
+A tenant who doesn’t let you know they’re leaving leads to an expensive vacancy.

 13. Why Did [Applicant] Move Out?